django-cms/django-cms/docs/how_to/custom_plugins.rst

         guest_name = models.CharField(max_length=50, default='Guest')

-If you followed the Django tutorial, this should not look too new to you.
+If you followed the Django tutorial, this shouldn't look too new to you.
 The only difference to normal models is that you sub-class :class:`cms.models.pluginmodel.CMSPlugin` rather than :class:`django.db.models.Model`.